 In our post answering the question “Do Fake Security Cameras Deter Criminals?” we discussed some of the dangers of installing dummy cameras.
 Most criminals know the differences between real and fake cameras, which makes them largely ineffective.
 Additionally, installing these cameras can also put people in hot water from a legal standpoint.
 As attorney Ken Kirschenbaum points out in this correspondence captured on Security Info Watch, “A false sense of security relied upon by another who has a right to rely on that security may very well expose a party responsible for security.”

 If you have cameras that others rely on for security, you can face consequences if a crime occurs.
 For example, victims of a crime may ask for footage to give to the authorities.
 Upon revealing that you’ve installed fake cameras, you could face potential legal action.
 This scenario is more likely in a commercial setting then in your home.
 After all, guests to your home do not generally have reason to hold you accountable for their security.
-However, in some scenarios those working in or around your home may believe they are protected by your cameras.
+However, in some scenarios those working in or around your home may believe they are being watched by your cameras.
 In these instances, foregoing true surveillance for fake cameras could land you in trouble.

 More than anything else during the surveillance system design process, customers lean on us for help with camera placement.
 Installing cameras in the wrong locations can take a good surveillance system and turn it into an illegal home security measure.
 This helpful article by attorney Paul Samakow points out that users cannot legally install cameras in places of “expected privacy.”
 In homes, this may include bathrooms, bedrooms, changing rooms, and similar locations.